dji-sdk/Mobile-SDK-Doc/source/android-tutorials/ImportAndActivateSDKInAndroidStudio.md

 In this tutorial, we will use the Android Studio's HelloWorld template project to show you how to import DJI Android SDK and register the application.
 Throughout this tutorial we will be using Android Studio 2.1.1, which you can download from here: <a href="http://developer.android.com/sdk/index.html" target="_blank">http://developer.android.com/sdk/index.html</a>.

+You can download the project source code from Github Page by pressing the **Github Tag** on top of this tutorial.

 ## Creating an Android Studio Project

  Open Android Studio and select **Start a new Android Studio project** to create a new project.